ryan-mcclue/unsw/comp3222/wk1/week1.md

 we can factor out function to help with this

-multilevel realisation might lower cost with more gates but yield a higher propagation delay
+multilevel realisation might lower cost with more gates but yield a higher propagation delay (gates have propagation delay due to circuit resistance and capacitance)

 don't include input inverters in min-cost calculation (as many inputs have inverters 'for free')